 - Notification to DPA’s (Data Protection Authorities) within 72 hours of becoming aware of a breach

-Failure to notify visitors of a data breech can have sever consequences including monetary damages, reputation loss and economic disadvantage.
+Failure to notify visitors of a data breach can have severe consequences including monetary damages, reputation loss, and economic disadvantage.
 In fact, the EU has published specific formulas to assess how much exposure you may incur.

 Denial or delay won’t reduce your exposure

 If it’s not obvious, one of the most important assets for any organization—their website—just got more complicated with technical and data requirements that simply can’t be avoided.

 GDRP has now mandated compliance with regulations that are intended to protect both your organization and its customers.
 Therefore, it’s now time to recognize that the GDRP compliance deadline has passed and you’re either:

 - A | Compliant